 During a divorce in Florida, certain assets are subject to division by the courts.
 The same is true for the division of debts and that can include everything from credit cards to your mortgage.
 However, there are debts that are not subject to division and they are classified as premarital and non-marital.
 Premarital debts include debts that a spouse incurred before the marriage.
 Non-marital debts include debts acquired during the marriage that are only listed in one name and have not been used to contribute to the marriage or marital assets.
 It is not always easy to determine exactly what category your debt will fall into under Florida law, but consulting with a divorce attorney when considering the end of your marriage can save you from mistakes and additional last minute costly debt accumulation and responsibility.
-The skilled attorneys for men of In Law We Trust, P.A. will work with you to clear up any misconceptions about debt responsibilities and counsel you on how to best protect your interests.
+The skilled attorneys for men of In Law We Trust Divorce and Family Lawyers will work with you to clear up any misconceptions about debt responsibilities and counsel you on how to best protect your interests.

 Premarital debts are debts that a spouse incurred before the marriage, including debts on credit cards in one spouse’s name.
 If the other spouse never used the cards, a Florida court considers the debt to be the responsibility of the spouse in whose name the card was issued.
 If there is still debt on those cards, that spouse is responsible and must continue to pay for those balances after the divorce.
 Student loans are another example of premarital debt, unless the student debt was incurred during the marriage.
 Then things get a little more complicated when considering who is responsible.